Wilson Godoy

-Wilson Ariel Godoy Gudiel (/es/; born 6 September 1987), nicknamed El Tucán ("The Toucan"), is a Guatemalan professional footballer who plays as a centre-back.
+Wilson Ariel Godoy Gudiel (/es/; born 6 September 1987), nicknamed El Tucán ("The Toucan"), is a Guatemalan professional footballer who plays as a centre-back for Liga Primera División club Iztapa.

 Club career

 Halcones

 On 4 June 2012, Halcones confirmed the official signing of Godoy.

 Xelajú

 On 20 May 2017, Godoy was presented as a new signing of Xelajú.

 2018–19: Loan to Malacateco

 On 31 May 2018, Malacateco announced that they had acquired Godoy on loan.

 2019–20: Return to Xelajú and departure

 On 3 June 2019, Xelajú announced the return of Godoy from loan.

 Return to Malacateco

 On 11 June 2020, it was announced that Godoy would once again return to Malacateco.

 On 14 May 2025, it was confirmed that Godoy had departed from the club.